rtarun9/rtarun9.github.io/content/blogs/async_copy.md

 on the GPU.

 With the current multi threaded system, say you load 32 chunks a frame in a multi-threaded fashion.
-Now, you will need to execute 32 CopyResource commands on the GPU, and with a *single* queue, your draw calls and copy resource calls happen on the same GPU.
+Now, you will need to execute 32 CopyResource commands on the GPU, and with a *single* queue, your draw calls and copy resource calls need to be completed together before the command queue is signalled.
+This means, the time to process the commands for each frame increases significantly.

 Is there a alternative to this?

 ## Using Multiple GPU Command Queues

 > What is a Command Queue?

 In D3D12 terms, a command queue provides methods for submitting command lists, synchronizing command list execution, etc. A command queue is essentially a 'execution port' for the GPU.

 In D3D12, you have multiple types of command queue's, namely:

 (i) Direct (No restrictions on the commands it can execute) \
 (ii) Compute  \
 (iii) Copy

-Now, your draw calls run on the Direct queue.
-Your GPU *may* have multiple dedicated queues that can execute in parallel.
+Now, your draw calls execute on the Direct queue.
+Your GPU *may* have multiple dedicated queues that can execute commands in parallel.
 This means, you can have one queue (Direct command queue) for rendering, and one queue (Copy command queue) specifically for your CopyResource calls.

 Heres a screenshot from task manager, which shows that my GPU (Nvidia GTX 1650) has a dedicated copy queue.
 ![](/images/async_queue_blog/GPUQueues.png)